EdgeCDN-X/.github/profile/README.md

 * S3 upstream connector -  🔜
 * DNS routing -  ✅
 * 302 redirection routing - 🔜 - Will be supported by attaching to the CoreDNS gRPC endpoint
-* Active Healthchecks -  🔜
+* Active Healthchecks -  In Progress - 🔜
 * Control plane based on CRDs - v1alpha1 version  ✅
 * Controller UI  🔜